Squid-oid/physics-fun/README.md

 # physics-fun
-A little project to build a physics engine and use it in a small demo game
+A little project to build and visualize a physics engine

 # Todo